Daliadea/Market-Sentiment-Project/README.md

 # install stuff
 npm install

+# add your API keys (optional - works without them in demo mode)
+# create .env.local and add:
+# NEXT_PUBLIC_FINNHUB_API_KEY=your_key_here

 # run it
 npm run dev
 ```

 Open http://localhost:3000 and you should see the dashboard.

+**Note:** The app works out of the box!
+If you don't add API keys, it uses demo data.
+Add a Finnhub API key to get real market data.

 ## How it's organized